chanind/hanzi-writer-miniprogram/README.md

 });
 ```

-This method requires the `id` from the `hanzi-writer-view` component in wxml, the current page, and a `charDataLoader`.
-Unfortunately, network access is restricted inside of miniprograms, so you'll need to handle loading character data yourself.
+This method requires the `id` from the `hanzi-writer-view` component in wxml, and the current `page`.

+By default, character data is loaded from the hanzi-writer CDN, so you'll need to add https://cdn.jsdelivr.net to your [list of approved domain names](https://developers.weixin.qq.com/miniprogram/dev/framework/ability/network.html).
+Otherwise, you can provide your own `charDataLoader` function and load character data however you like.
 You can [read more about loading character data here](https://chanind.github.io/hanzi-writer/docs.html#loading-character-data-link).

 You can also pass any other normal Hanzi Writer options to `createHanziWriterContext`, except for `width` and `height` which are set in the `hanzi-writer-view` component.
 You can see a [full list of options here](https://chanind.github.io/hanzi-writer/docs.html#api-link).